gratefulzadik/forgivenessnews/_posts/2018-10-31-Extraordinary-contrition.md

 layout: post
 title: "A Case of Extraordinary Contrition"
 image: /assets/img/natalia-simons.jpg
-image-credit: "© Danielle Finkelstein; SCPD"
+image-credit: "© Danielle Finkelstein, SCPD.
+Natalie Simons (left)  Kim Garwood (right)"
 excerpt: "“There is not a day that goes by when I don’t think about what happened and the pain that I’ve caused.
 I’m very sorry for that.
 I don’t expect forgiveness.
 I just hope one day you can accept my apology.”"
 tags: accident
 ---